They moved into the first corridor between two rows of warped containers, and the dungeon started talking to them immediately.

 "You say things like that like you're filing a report."

-Dae-sung, without lifting his eyes from the blade he was checking, said, "You really don't."
+Dae-sung, without lifting his eyes from the floor, said, "You really don't."

 Michael looked back at Park.